 2. Brain dump and write down the schism in sufficient detail

 3. On a clean sheet of paper, make a capital ‘T’ and start writing down on one side of the ‘T’ the positives and on the other side, the negatives of the schism.
-You may have to use 2 separate ‘T’s’ if there are positive and negatives about 2 different decisions your considering
+You may have to use 2 separate ‘T’s’ if there are positives and negatives about 2 different decisions you are considering

-4. Once you’ve organized your thoughts, your decision, in most cases, becomes clearer.
-Now that you’ve done your due diligence, make the decision and move on!
+4. Organizing your thoughts, and your decision, in most cases, becomes clearer.
+Now that you’ve done your due diligence, decide and move on!
 You’ve probably heard the phrase that you only have to be right 51% of the time.
-If you’ve come to the fork in the road and you’ve decided to pitch a tent and stay for a few months, you’re killing your productivity.
+If you’ve come to a fork in the road and you’ve decided to pitch a tent and stay for a few months, you’re killing your productivity.

-5. Last but not least, seek wise council if you need additional back up.
+5. Seek wise counsel if you need additional backup.
 Someone who you trust and respect to get another set of eyes on the situation.
 It’s even better if this person is completely detached from the outcome. <Insert Coach’s Name Here> may be able to help with that, if you catch my drift!

 SCHEDULE A DISCOVERY CALL TODAY: CLICK HERE